Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Remove-AzureADGroup.md

 ```

 ## DESCRIPTION
-The **Remove-AzureADGroup** cmdlet removes a group from Azure Active Directory (AD).
-Note that a Unified Group can be restored within 30 days after deletion using the Restore-AzureADMSDeletedDirectoryObject cmdlet.
+The Remove-AzureADGroup cmdlet removes a group from Azure Active Directory (AD).
+Note that a Unified Group can be restored withing 30 days after deletion using the Restore-AzureADMSDeletedDirectoryObject cmdlet.
 Security groups cannot be restored after deletion.

 ## EXAMPLES